joelek/ts-autoguard/readme.md

 TupleType = "[" TupleBody* "]"
 UndefinedType = "undefined"
 UnionType = Type "|" Type
+BigIntType = "bigint"
+BinaryType = "binary"
-PrimitiveType = BooleanType or NumberType or StringType SupportType = AnyType or NullType or UndefinedType;
+PrimitiveType = BigIntType or BinaryType or BooleanType or NumberType or StringType SupportType = AnyType or NullType or UndefinedType;
 LiteralType = BooleanLiteralType or NumberLiteralType or StringLiteralType ComplexType = ArrayType or GroupType or IntersectionType or ObjectType or RecordType or ReferenceType or TupleType or UnionType